 3) For grades K-7, financial obligations, including tuition, fundraising, lunch duty, lost library books, Before and After Care, and other financial obligations that are not paid in full will result in report cards and/or transcripts being held.
-If all financial obligations from the current school year are not met by August 1st, students will not be enrolled for the coming school year.
 If there are extenuating circumstances, please speak with the Principal or Pastor.
 The first, second, and third quarter report cards will only be available to those parents whose tuition is paid for the respective quarters.